70CentsApple/ChatTools/README_en.md

 Please install [Cloth Config](https://modrinth.com/mod/cloth-config) first.

 Most of the features of Chat Tools support a high degree of personalization, please configure them in the configuration page.
-Configuration page startup method (please make sure [Cloth Config](https://modrinth.com/mod/cloth-config) is installed):
+To activate the configuration page (please make sure [Cloth Config](https://modrinth.com/mod/cloth-config) is installed):
 - Activate the command `/chattools opengui`
 - Chat Tools is linked to [Mod Menu](https://modrinth.com/mod/modmenu), and the Chat Tools configuration screen can be shown in Mod Menu.